 Both connector are defined and supports both the SWD and JTAG type of debug interfaces.

-Note that in order to enable the JTAG/SWD interface on the i.MX RT1052, JP5 shall not be shorted/inserted.
+Note that in order to enable the JTAG/SWD interface on the i.MX RT1062, JP5 shall not be shorted/inserted.
+This jumper is for future enhancement and other MCUs.